culturecreates/artsdata-data-model/_gabarits-jsonld/README.md

 [^2]:It is possible to generate a  fonctional URI by appending a hash (`#`) at the end of the web page URL, followed by a string of characters that acts as a unique identifier for an event entity on the page (this string is called a [_fragment identifier_]([https://fr.wikipedia.org/wiki/Identificateur_de_fragment](https://en.wikipedia.org/wiki/URI_fragment)).
 Let's take this fictional example: `https://mypresentingorg.ca/events/eventname/#e1324`.
 In this exemple, the web page's URL (and URI) is `https://mypresentingorg.ca/events/eventname/`, while the string `e1324` is an identifier that uniquely identifies an event in the websites events listing.
 Any character string is fine, as long as it is unique within the website's domain.
 For example, it could be a local identifier in the website's database.
 It could also be the date and time of the performance.
 It is not necessary for the fragment identifier to point to a tail anchor within the page's body (for example, an `id` or `name` attribute): as long as the character string that follows the hash is unique, this satisfies the requirement of a canonical URL in the context of Schema.org.
 [More information](https://www.w3.org/TR/cooluris/).

 ### [_additionalType_](https://schema.org/additionalType)
 Enter additional types corresponding to the particular type of event.
 Refer to the [Artsdata controlled vocabulary](http://kg.artsdata.ca/resource/ArtsdataEventTypes) to identify the most appropriate type(s) of all performing arts event types.
 You can add as many _additionalType_ properties as needed to properly describe the event.
-As a default, we recommend the type [PerformingArtsEvent](http://kg.artsdata.ca/resource/PerformingArtsEvent), which denotes « a performing arts work performed for an audience ».
+As a default, we recommend the type [PerformingArtsEvent](http://kg.artsdata.ca/resource/PerformingArtsEvent), which denotes "a performing arts work performed for an audience".

 ### [_name_](https://schema.org/name)
-Enter the title of the event.
+Enter the just the title of the event.
+Do not append a separator with the name of the venue (as you would for a webpage's "title" tag) or any other extraneous information.

 ### [_url_](https://schema.org/url)
-Enter the canonic URL of the event web page on the organizer's website.
+Enter the canonic URL (i.e. "official URL") of the event web page on the organizer's website.
 For series of performances, if each peformance has its own web page, enter each performance's unique URL.
 Otherwise, enter the URL of the event series' web page.
 Sinon saisissez, l'URL de la page web de la série de représentation.

 ### [_eventStatus_](https://schema.org/eventStatus)